Utica Queen: Career and public image

 Utica Queen was announced to be competing in the thirteenth season of reality competition series RuPaul's Drag Race on December 9, 2020.
 She became the third contestant to represent Minneapolis after BeBe Zahara Benet, who competed and won in its first season, alongside Mercedes Iman Diamond competing in the eleventh season.

 During the Snatch Game challenge, she impersonated painter Bob Ross which failed to impress the judges and was up for elimination against competitor Elliott with 2 Ts; she was declared safe in the lip-sync contest to "Fascinated" (1986) by freestyle trio Company B. Utica Queen was included in a Screen Rant article which ranked her seventh in 2023 for the "worst" impersonations to occur in the series.
 She eventually won the makeover challenge alongside contestant (and now winner) Symone, where they exchange their looks and garments.
-The drag performer was then again fell out short for when she had to create and commercialize a soft drink.
+The drag performer then again fell short when she had to create and commercialize a soft drink.
 Utica Queen remained safe after lip-syncing "My Humps" (2005) by hip-hop group the Black Eyed Peas against contestant Tina Burner.

 Overall, she was eliminated, finishing in sixth place during a comedy roasting challenge, where she was notoriously given the finger by host and head judge RuPaul.
 Utica Queen told entertainment news Vulture, "I literally felt like I could die happy, [...]
 I did the thing."
 Many fans soon blamed her for "fatphobia" against comedian Loni Love, and she later issued an apology through X (formerly Twitter), stating, "The jokes were in bad taste and my attempt at roast humor [...] making fun of people's size is not okay.
 I'm truly sorry."

 The same year, Utica Queen opened her first art exhibition on December 5, titled Homecoming Queen at the Rochester Art Center.
 This featured approximately twenty garments she created alongside initial concepts and design sketches shown.
 It lasted for four months, closing until April 3, 2022.
 Given its success, it sparked various drag brunch events surrounding the city.

 Mundt was announced as a competitor in the twenty-first season of Project Runway, which premiered on July 31, 2025.
+Mundt is the first drag queen from the Drag Race franchise to compete on the show.
+Mundt made it to the finale and placed joint runner-up alongside Jesus Estrada.